fbeyhan/Beyhan-Family/FIRESTORE_RULES.md

 ## Required Collections

 Your app uses the following Firestore collections:

+**Family Collections (All authenticated users):**
 1. `familyPhotos` - For Family Pictures page
 2. `familyTrips` - For Family Trips (trip information)
 3. `tripPhotos` - For photos associated with each trip
 4. `familyMembers` - For Family Tree page (member profiles)

+**Personal Finance Collections (Admin only):**
+5. `transactions` - Income and expense records
+6. `assets` - Investment/retirement account balances
+7. `categories` - Customizable expense/income categories

 ## Security Rules Setup

+⚠️ **IMPORTANT - Manual Admin Email Configuration Required:**

+Before applying these rules, you MUST replace `'your-admin-email@example.com'` in the `isAdmin()` function with your actual admin email address.
+This cannot be done via environment variables in Firestore rules - it must be hardcoded in the Firebase Console.

+**Steps:**
+1. Copy the rules below
+2. Find the line: `return request.auth != null && request.auth.token.email == 'your-admin-email@example.com';`
+3. Replace `'your-admin-email@example.com'` with your actual email (e.g., `'john@example.com'`)
+4. Paste into Firebase Console

 Go to Firebase Console → Firestore Database → Rules and apply these rules: